 Parents and caregivers can begin the registration process online (recommended) at ymcacky.org/camp or in person at any local YMCA location.

-Financial assistance is available for membership and programs.
+The YMCA of Central Kentucky accepts the Kentucky Child Care Assistance Program (CCAP) for state licensed child care.
+Financial assistance is also available for membership and programs.
 Applications may be picked up at any Y welcome desk or online.
 Parents should allow 15 days for processing.
 Keep in mind there is a two-week notice for changes, this includes applying for financial assistance.
-For more information or assistance with application, please contact the business office at email@example.com.
+For more information or assistance with application, please contact the business office at firstname.lastname@example.org.

 Campers are placed in small groups based on ages for age appropriate activities.
 We may not be able to honor request for specific pairings but there may be periods when all children are together.
 Camp Directors realize that special circumstances are sometimes necessary to ensure a positive camp experience for a child, so parents are encouraged to speak to them directly with any concerns.
 Please remember that rosters change each week so a child’s group may also change.
 We will make every effort to minimize any disruption to a child’s experience.
 This is especially true while operating under COVID protocols.

 If medication needs to be administered during program hours, please complete a Medication Authorization Form and submit the medication in the original container at camp week.
 Medications are kept in a medication lock box except EpiPens or inhalers, which are kept on the camp counselor during the program day and then returned to the parent or medication lock box each evening.
 Parents are also required to sign a daily to dispense medication on the Medication Tracking Form.